macdonst/simonmacdonald.com/app/blog/posts/2025-07-15-newsletters-that-regularly-hit-my-inbox-these-days.md

 I'm not a designer and I don't even play one on TV.
 People who know me would not praise me for my design sense.
 In fact I often lean into ugly websites so designers will take pity on me and help make things beautiful.
 Hat tip to [Cole Peters](https://colepeters.com/) for the design of this site.

-Anyway, this is another newsletter I've been reading for a very long time (2020).
+Anyway, [Dense Discovery](https://www.densediscovery.com/) is another newsletter I've been reading for a very long time (2020).
 I'd say I always learn something while reading Kai's newsletter and I have gotten so many great book recommendations over the years.

 ## What newsletters are you reading?